 The Trust is providing quarterly estimated federal tax information to Beneficiaries via a quarterly Tax Information Letter.
-State taxable items will only be reported annually.
+This informational letter provides the estimated Q4 2023 and final calendar year 2023 federal tax information.
+State specific taxable items will only be reported annually after all Trust state tax returns have been filed.